xwp/wp-menu-customizer-voldemortensen/readme.txt

 1. Visit the Customizer (Appearance -> Customize) to customize your menus with live previews.

 == Changelog ==
+See full details here: https://plugins.trac.wordpress.org/log/menu-customizer

+= 0.1 =
+* Extensive code cleanup.
+* First pass at sub-menus, via the buttons in the "reorder" mode.
+* Panel tweaks to sync with changes in WordPress core.
+* End of GSoC coding period.

 = 0.0.6 =
 * Implement live-previewing of menus and menu items.
 * Use core templating functions in JS.